3 ways to raise more with your nonprofit's ask string.

 So, let’s explore how to approach your asks from a psychological perspective.

-Our eyes are drawn to the middle option first.
+And our eyes are drawn to the middle option first.
 But studies show the longer we look at something, the more we like it.
-And the reverse is true as well.
-The more we like something, the more we will look!
+The reverse is true as well, the more we like something, the more we look!

 This is known as a feedback loop – a quirk in the human brain that fundraisers can use to their advantage.
 So, make sure your ideal ask is in the middle, and draw attention to it any way you can.